mashurul138/CSES-Practice/Greedy/Thinking Process.md

 Missing Coin Sum
-1.This code sorts the coins and keeps extending the smallest unmakeable sum smallest until it finds a coin larger than smallest, at which point smallest is the answer.
+1. This code sorts the coins and keeps extending the smallest unmakeable sum smallest until it finds a coin larger than smallest, at which point smallest is the answer.